cdl-geneseo/geneseo-dictionary/O/Orgasmic.md

 # Orgasmic

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Orgasmic

 Created by  Unknown User (omh1) on Nov 20, 2012

 (adj.) figurative, to be very exciting or arousing, &quot;the film was an orgasmic swirl of color and sound.&quot; Horowitz 2012